 Sometime in the afternoon, I'll often have a meeting with colleagues from Project Planning, either for one of my projects, or a different project I've been asked to consult for.
 Currently, I'm helping to hammer out requirements for some improvements to the engineering network, that my team have asked to be made.

 Then, it's back into the fun stuff until home time.
 Overtime, if I want it, but when I clock off, I clock off for good - a real nice clean line on my work/life balance.

 The first task of the day is a quick catch-up with the rest of the development team on one of my projects.
 This one is still in its development phase and we're getting ready for a major release, so frequent communication is important to avoid any last minute surprises!
 I'm relatively new to this project and to its technologies (it's a C# MVC application), so it's been really interesting and challenging getting up to speed with it.
 After development and priorities have been communicated in the meeting, I get down to some programming, adding the finishing touches to some features that I've been implementing.

-I joined HMGCC as a Software Testing Apprentice working towards an HNC in Computing & Systems Development and a firm platform to build a career on at the end of the programme.
+I joined HMGCC as a Software Testing Apprentice working towards an HNC in Computing & Systems Development and a firm platform to build a career by the end of the programme.

-At the end of my apprenticeship, I was offered the chance to top up my HNC into an HND, and upon taking the offer, I was given a day a week to attend college.
-After working in Software Testing for a period of time, HMGCC supported my move into Software Development.
-I was provided with all of the relevant training I would need and went through our Software Landing Zone to get me ready.
+At the end of my apprenticeship, I was offered the chance to top up my HNC into an HND, and I was given a day a week to attend college.
+After working in Software Testing for a while, HMGCC supported my move into Software Development.
+I was given all of the relevant training I would need and went through our Software Landing Zone to get me ready.